axieinfinity/ronin-documentation/docs/developer-guide/switch-wallet-to-testnet.md

-# Switch Ronin Wallet network
+# Switch network on Ronin Wallet extension

-1. Go to Settings
+1. From your Ronin Wallet extension, go to Settings

 ![Wallet Settings](<./wallet/wallet-1.png>)